 Our primary concern is the safety of your pet.
 Anesthesia is carefully monitored with both a pulse oximeter and a doppler blood pressure machine.
-Gas anesthesia is used to maintain your pet at an appropriate level of anesthesia.
+Gas anesthesia is used to maintain your pet at an appropriate level of sedation.
 The patient is always under the watchful eye of either a veterinarian or veterinary technician.
-Warmth is provided during and after the procedure, and appropriate pain medication is given to ensure the comfort of all dental patients.
+Warmth is provided during and after the procedure and appropriate pain medication is given to ensure comfort.

 Different animals require different procedures.
 The best evaluation of the mouth is done when the pet is under anesthesia.
 During this time a dental probe is used to determine if there are pockets of decay around the teeth.
 Teeth that are abscessed cause severe pain and will need to be removed.
 Extractions are done by the veterinarian.
 Defects left after extractions will be sutured with absorbable suture.
-Once extractions are completed, a complete ultrasonic cleaning and dental exam is performed.
+Once extractions are completed, an ultrasonic cleaning and dental exam is performed.
 Tartar and plaque are removed and the teeth are polished to a sparkling shine.
-The veterinarian will check carefully for any abnormalities in the oral cavity on the teeth, lips, and gums and report their findings to you.
+The veterinarian will check carefully for any abnormalities in the oral cavity, on the teeth, lips and gums, and report their findings to you.

 After the Procedure

 After the dental procedure the patient is monitored carefully while waking up from anesthesia.
 Pain medication is used as needed to ensure comfort.
 Dental patients are generally discharged on the same day.
 Pain medication and antibiotics are common take home medications for dental patients and will be explained to you at the time of discharge.